Djelle/MilComArmy-Theme/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+# STOP.
+Please wait to try this until I remove this message!

 A theme for Home Assistant.

 It has two sub-themes.
 Which can be used for individual cards (See screenshot).
 These are not ment to be used as main theme.